Financial derivatives are designed to track the price of an underlying asset, for example Bitcoin or Ethereum in the crypto derivatives market.

 Most traders are familiar with vanilla futures contracts.
 These contracts have a fixed expiry date, at which time the trader is obligated to sell or buy the underlying asset.
 Due to this fixed expiration date, the price of the futures contracts tends to track the price of the underlying asset.
-Futures contracts can, of course, trade at a discount or a premium to the underlying asset, however, because at expiration, they will be settled using the underlying spot price, any difference will converge to zero as the time to expiration decreases.
+Futures contracts can of course trade at a discount or a premium to the underlying asset, however due to the fact that at expiration they will be settled using the underlying spot price, any difference will converge to zero as the time to expiration decreases.

 Funding is a payment made from one side of the trade (long or short) to the other.
 When the funding rate is negative, shorts pay longs, when funding is positive longs pay shorts.

 When the price of the perpetual swap is lower than the index, then in order to strengthen demand for longs and subsequently encourage the price to increase towards the index, longs are paid funding by shorts (negative funding).
 This has the effect of decreasing demand for shorts and increasing demand for longs until the price approaches the index again.

 Conversely, when the price of the perpetual swap is higher than the index, then in order to strengthen demand for shorts and subsequently encourage the price to fall towards the index, shorts are paid funding by longs (positive funding).
 This has the effect of decreasing demand for longs and increasing demand for shorts until the price reaches the price of the index.

 The further away from the index the price of the perpetual gets, the larger the funding rate becomes.
 It can increase up to a maximum of +/- 0.5%, as expressed per 8 hour interest rate.
 As this mechanism is only needed when the price is diverging too far from the index, if the perpetual price is within +/- 0.05% of the index, the funding rate is set to zero.

 Where to find the funding rate on Deribit?